 From my experience, the majority of hopeful graduate school or business school students spend between two and three months preparing for the GRE exam.
 Given we all struggle to sustain our attention and concentration for more than this long, such a duration of test prep makes perfect sense.
 After all, there are more opportunities to get distracted in six months of preparation time rather than 2 or 3 months.
 Here is the perfect GRE study guide for those who can commit both the time and the cognitive resources necessary for a few months.

 This GRE study guide gives general goals by week and requires about 2 to 3 hours of studying per day.
-Within this plan, you’ll receive an overview of how much time to be dedicating to everything — from skills to help you with quantitative reading questions to data analysis math skills — in an effort to improve your actual GRE score. if you’d prefer a more specific version, with daily instructions, I’d recommend one of these 3 month schedules instead:
+Within this plan, you’ll receive an overview of how much time to be dedicating to everything — from skills to help you with quantitative reading questions to data analysis math skills — in an effort to improve your median GRE score.
+If you’d prefer a more specific version, with daily instructions, I’d recommend one of these 3 month schedules instead:

 - 90 Day Daily Study Plan for Beginners